Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_JSL02/README.md

 The application is a responsive, browser-based task manager that enables users to visually organize and monitor tasks through three workflow stages: TODO, DOING, and DONE.
 With its clean layout and interactive prompt-based task input, it provides an intuitive and accessible entry point to effective task management.

-## ✨ Features - ✅ Responsive
+## ✨ Features

-layout with a three-column Kanban board
+- ✅ Responsive layout with a three-column Kanban board
 - ✅ Console logs completed (`done`) tasks only
 - ✅ Friendly fallback message if no tasks are completed
 - ✅ Sidebar with custom branding and intuitive navigation
 - ✅ Case-insensitive status input (e.g., `todo`,`Doing`, `DONE`)
 - ✅ Alerts and re-prompting for invalid statuses
 - ✅ Semantic HTML and well-commented JavaScript for easy maintenance
+- ✅Favicon Assets – SVG Icons

 ## 🛠️ Technologies Used